QUAKER INSTITUTE FOR THE FUTURE

 The Institute, at present, is a network organization with both Research Associates and Outreach Associates.
 Projects arise from the initiatives of both Associates and the Board of Trustees.
 The Board maintains a Research Committee, a Publication Committee, and an Executive Committee.

-Executive Committee: Shelley Tanenbaum, Clerk, Keith Helmuth Secretary, Elaine Emmi, Treasurer.
+Executive Committee: Charlie Blanchard and Gray Cox, Co-Clerks, Keith Helmuth Secretary, Elaine Emmi, Treasurer.

 Financial support for QIF can be sent to Elaine Emmi, 1968 E. Herbert Ave., Salt Lake City, UT 84108.
 Donations can also be made directly by using the DONATE button on this website.
 A tax deductible receipt will be provided.